blocher/oneholyname/public/wp-content/plugins/wp-hide-post/readme.txt

 == Screenshots ==

 1. Closup showing the *Visibility Attributes* for posts.
-[See Larger Version](http://www.konceptus.net/wp-content/uploads/screenshot-11.png)
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-1.png)

-2. A small panel will appear whenever you are editing or creating a **post**.
+2. A small panel will appear whenever you are editing or creating a **normal post**. or *custom post* You can check one or more of the *Visibility Attributes* as needed.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-2.png)

+3. Another panel will appear whenever you click on *Quick Edit* in normal post or custom post list page.
 You can check one or more of the *Visibility Attributes* as needed.
-[See Larger Version](http://www.konceptus.net/wp-content/uploads/screenshot-21.png)
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-3.png)

+4. Another panel will appear whenever you use *Bulk Edit* in normal post or custom post list page.
+You can check one or more of the *Visibility Attributes* as needed and they will applied to selected posts.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-4.png)

+5. In normal post or custom post list page you can filter the posts acording to the hide option applied to them.
+You can also see all of the hide options applied to each post.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-5.png)

-3. Closup showing the *Visibility Attributes* for pages.
-[See Larger Version](http://www.konceptus.net/wp-content/uploads/screenshot-31.png)
+6. Closup showing the *Visibility Attributes* for pages.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-6.png)

-4. Another panel will appear whenever you are editing or creating a new **page**.
+7. Another panel will appear whenever you are editing or creating a new **page**.
 You can check one or more of the *Visibility Attributes* as needed.
 Note that options for pages are different from those of posts.
-[See Larger Version](http://www.konceptus.net/wp-content/uploads/screenshot-41.png)
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-7.png)

+8. Another panel will appear whenever you click on *Quick Edit* in **page** list.
+You can check one or more of the *Visibility Attributes* as needed.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-8.png)

+9. Another panel will appear whenever you use *Bulk Edit* **page** list.
+You can check one or more of the *Visibility Attributes* as needed and they will applied to selected pages.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-9.png)

+10. In list page you can filter the pages acording to the hide option applied to them.
+You can also see all of the hide options applied to each page.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-10.png)

+11. In **Settings->WP Hide Post** you can select custom post types where you hide post widget to appear.
+[See Larger Version](http://scriptburn.com/wp-content/uploads/wp-hide-post/screenshot-11.png)

-== Revision History ==
+== Changelog ==

+= 2.0.10 =
+*Release Date - 3 Aug 2017*

+Fix: An issue related to display custom post types in admin setting section of plugin

+= 2.0.9 =
+*Release Date - 3 Aug 2017*

+Fix:A js bug that was causing post editor toolbar not appearing in admin panel
+Fix: Missing semicolon in a javascript
+Fix: A bug due to that not all custom post types were being displayed in plugin setting section(reported by William Goodwin)

+= 2.0.8 =
+*Release Date - 1 Aug 2017*

+Fix: A bug that was causing recurse error and throwing fatal error

+= 2.0.7 =
+*Release Date - 31 July 2017*

+Fix: Renamed some conflicting class name with other plugins

+= 2.0.6 =
+*Release Date - 31 July 2017*

+Fix: post was not hiding if the static page was selected as homepage
+Fix: Compatibility with old version of PHP

+= 2.0.5 =
+*Release Date - 30 July 2017*

+Fix: Compatibility with old version of PHP

+= 2.0.4 =
+*Release Date - 30 July 2017*

+*Fix: An issue that prevented system info file download

+= 2.0.3 =
+*Release Date - 12 August 2016*

+* Fixed "Check All" not working in Bulk edit page
+* Added a function array_column for wordpress install which are running < PHP5.5.5

+= 2.0.2 =
+*Release Date - 12 August 2016*

+* Fixed an issue which was displaying error when activating the plugin

+= 2.0 =
+*Release Date - 11 August 2016*

+* Fix to include Blog page when Hide on the front page option is checked.
+* Added Quick Edit option for post and page in post list page.
+* Added Bulk Edit option for post and page in post list page.
+* Added Search for hidden post option in post list page.
+* Added a new column “Hidden On” in post list page.
+* Added “Check all” Option in hide post widget to select all options at once in post or custom post type page.
+* Added a setting option in setting page where you can select what on which post type you want to show hide post widget.
+* Added a setting option in setting page where you can choose whether to show hide post widest in quick edit mode or not

+= 1.1.9 =
+*Release Date - 16 July 2015*

-* 07/16/2015: v1.1.9  - Compatibility with Wordpress 4.2.2
+* Compatibility with Wordpress 4.2.2

-* 01/02/2010: v1.1.9  - Compatibility with Wordpress 2.9
+= 1.1.4 =
+*Release Date - 24 October 2009*

-* 10/24/2009: v1.1.4  - Added compatibility with Wordpress 2.8.5
+* Added compatibility with Wordpress 2.8.5

+= 1.1.3 =
+*Release Date - 07 August 2009*

-* 08/07/2009: v1.1.3  - Extended support for Wordpress 2.6
+* Extended support for Wordpress 2.6

+= 1.1.2 =
+*Release Date - 07 August 2009*

-* 08/07/2009: v1.1.2  - Bug fixes.
+* Bug fixes.

+= 1.1.1 =
+*Release Date - 05 August 2009*

-* 08/05/2009: v1.1.1  - Reduce the number of SQL queries to hide pages to a single queries for all pages, rather than one query per page.
+* Reduce the number of SQL queries to hide pages to a single queries for all pages, rather than one query per page.

+= 1.1.0 =
+*Release Date - 04 August 2009*

-* 08/04/2009: v1.1.0  - Bug fix: bulk update clears "Visibility Attributes".
+* Bug fix: bulk update clears "Visibility Attributes".
 Split code into separate files.

-* 07/24/2009: v1.0.4  - Minor bug fixes
+= 1.0.4 =
+*Release Date - 24 July 2009*

+= 1.0.3 =
+*Release Date - 24 July 2009*

-* 07/24/2009: v1.0.3  - Initial public release of 'WP Hide Post' and deprecation of 'WP low Profiler'
+* Initial public release of 'WP Hide Post' and deprecation of 'WP low Profiler'

+* Minor bug fixes
 == Development Blog ==

-Please visit the plugin page at [An Apple a Day](http://www.konceptus.net/wp-hide-post/), and feel free to leave feedback, bug reports and comments.
+Please visit the plugin page at [ScriptBurn.com](http://scriptburn.com/wp-hide-post/), and feel free to leave feedback, bug reports and comments.

+ == Upgrade Notice ==
+ n/a
+1